rbuerki/Data-Engineering-Nanodegree/1_data_modelling_postgres/README.md

 ## Run

-To create the database tables or to reset the database, run:
+Script to create the database tables or to reset the database:

 ``` sh
 ./create_tables.py
 ```

-To populate data into  the tables run the ETL pipeline:
+ETL pipeline to populate data into the tables:

 ``` sh
 ./etl.py
 ```

-(One way to verify the data is using the provided `test.ipynb` jupyter notebook in the development folder.)
+One way to verify the data is using the provided `test.ipynb` jupyter notebook in the development folder:

 ``` sh
 ./z_dev_notebooks/jupyter notebook